Faculty Health & Safety Policy

-(b) Wheelchair users: all such users must make themselves known to the Custodian on arrival.
-A notice as to this effect is placed at the front and back doors of the building.
-At times when the lift is unavailable (the lift is switched off outside the hours of 9 - 5, Mondays to Fridays) wheelchair users will not be able to access any floor of the building except the ground floor.
+(b) Wheelchair users: all such users must make themselves known to the Receptionist on arrival.
+A notice to this effect is placed at the front and back doors of the building.
+At times when the lift is unavailable (the lift is switched off outside the hours of 9 – 5, Mondays to Fridays) wheelchair users will not be able to access any floor of the building except the ground floor.
 In case of emergency an evac-chair is available and Faculty staff will be trained in its usage.

-(c) Non-Faculty library users: Library staff are responsible for clearing the library in the event of a fire, or for contacting the First Aider or Security in the event of any other incident.
+(c) non-Faculty library users: Library staff are responsible for clearing the library in the event of a fire, or for contacting the First Aider or Security in the event of any other incident.

 (d) Children visiting staff members: children may only come into the Faculty building (a) if accompanied and (b) if permission has been granted by the Chairman of the Faculty Board.
 The staff member concerned is responsible for any such visitors.